EmicoEcommerce/Magento-APSB22-48-Security-Patches/README.md

 There is not much information about the exact fix which has been released in the newly released patch versions of Magento.
 To create these patch files we've tried our best to inspect the [2.4.4-p1...2.4.4-p2 diff](https://github.com/magento/magento2/compare/2.4.4-p1...2.4.4-p2.diff) and extract the possible security fixes which seems to be in the Magento template directives.

-**We're still analyzing the released patch and are in no means sure that these patches cover the entire solution for the newly found security vulnerabilities, use at your own risk.
-The best way to keep your Magento shop secure is to upgrade to the latest version.**

 ## Contents